cryptiklemur/view-model-bundle/README.md

 use Aequasi\Bundle\ViewModelBundle\Service\ViewModelService;
 use Aequasi\Bundle\ViewModelBundle\Controller\ViewModelControllerInterface;

-class IndexController implements ViewModelControllerInterface // Implementing this sets $this->view as an instance of the ViewModelService
+// Implementing thew ViewModelControllerInterface sets $this->view as an instance of the ViewModelService class IndexController implements ViewModelControllerInterface {
-{

   /**